 Why do cravings happen?

 Cigarettes deliver high doses of nicotine, which changes your brain.
 Your brain links smoking to specific activities, social situations, needs, feelings, and times of day.
 These are known as triggers.
 When a trigger happens, your brain expects a dose of nicotine.
 These triggers then cause an urge or craving to smoke.

 The more you smoke, the more your brain links smoking with good feelings.
 So, the more you smoke, the harder it becomes to quit.

 This cycle is one of the reasons why quitting smoking can be so tough.
 Learning how to beat your cravings is an important part of quitting.

 When you're ready, set your quit date.
-This will give you the time you need to get ready—and give you something to work toward.
+Setting a quit date gives you time to get ready, and gives you something to work toward.